cardboard-iguana/cardboard-iguana.com/log/2022-03-06-itprotv-comptia-security-plus.md

 * The client sends a list of supported cipher suites + a random number.
 * The server sends back the strongest cipher from the list the client provided that it supports, its own certificate, and a random number.
-* The client uses the server’s public key to encrypt a shared secret derived from the exchanged random numbers and send it back to the server.
+* The client uses the server's public key to encrypt a shared secret derived from the exchanged random numbers and send it back to the server.

 This encrypted shared secret then becomes the basis of the shared session key(s).
-(There are really two keys — an HMAC key which verifies the validity of the session key, and the session key itself.)
+(There are really two keys - an HMAC key which verifies the validity of the session key, and the session key itself.)

-(When using ephemeral Diffie-Hellman to derive a rotating session key, we don’t actually encrypt anything with the server’s public key in the last step, nor do we use the two exchange random numbers.
+(When using ephemeral Diffie-Hellman to derive a rotating session key, we don't actually encrypt anything with the server's public key in the last step, nor do we use the two exchange random numbers.
 Instead, the server picks Diffie-Hellman parameters `p` and `g`, and sends those along with its own derived public key.
 Importantly, the server also *signs* this message, preventing it from being tampered with.
 The client then uses `p`, `g`, and its own secret to produce a public key, which it sends to the server.
-The encrypted connection established, the first thing that the client and server send are hashes of the initial handshake messages to verify the integrity of the initial negotiation… Though I think as of TLSv1.3 this hash exchange may be largely vestigial?)
+The encrypted connection established, the first thing that the client and server send are hashes of the initial handshake messages to verify the integrity of the initial negotiation...
+Though I think as of TLSv1.3 this hash exchange may be largely vestigial?)

 Important ports: